Avik-Das-567/IBM--Deep-Learning-with-PyTorch/README.md

 # IBM - Deep Learning with PyTorch (on Coursera)
 ## Final Assignment : Fashion MNIST Classification with Convolutional Neural Networks (CNN) in PyTorch
-This project demonstrates image classification on the **Fashion-MNIST dataset** using Convolutional Neural Networks built with **PyTorch**.
+This project demonstrates image classification on the **Fashion-MNIST dataset** using CNN built with **PyTorch**.
 The goal is to train a neural network that accurately classifies grayscale images of clothing items into 10 distinct categories.

 ---
 ## Overview